September 28th, 2023

-Whatever property or Asset Type you plan to invest in, it is better to know these terms that are in common use in the real estate market.
-This will help you make a real estate investment prudently.
+Whatever property or asset type you plan to invest in, it is better to know these terms that are in common use in the real estate industry.
+This will help you prudently make real estate investments in the housing market.

-This is the most common term used in property parlance.
-Return on investment refers to the profit you get on your initial investment over a period of time.
+Return on investment (ROI) is the most common term used in property parlance.
+Return on investment refers to the profit you get on your initial investment over a certain period of time.
 It is calculated by dividing the net profit by the capital cost.

-A high ROI or Rate of Return is what real investors seek to get better profits.
+A high ROI or rate of return is what individual investors seek to get better profits.
 This ROI calculation is a crucial factor that helps you decide whether the property is worth investing in or not.

-The Basic Sale Price is the base rate per square foot that the real estate developer or seller quotes for the property.
+The basic sale price is the base rate per square foot that the developer or seller quotes for the property.
 It does not include amenities charges, maintenance charges, location fees, etc. Usually, such extra charges are quoted as a percentage of the basic selling price.

-Cash Flow will give you an estimate of how much you can earn from your property after deducting the operational costs.
+Cash flow will give you an estimate of how much you can earn from your property after deducting the operating expenses.
 Simply put, it is the income from your property minus its expenses.
 If you have to spend more on your property than what you earn from it, you will have a negative cash flow.

-Most real estate investors look for only properties with positive cash flow or consistent cash flow.
+Most investors look for only properties with positive cash flow or consistent cash flow.
 Again this can be compared with income from mutual funds.

 Gross Rental Income is the amount collected as base rent plus any additional charges levied as parking charges, pet charges, etc. Security deposits are not taken into account under GRI.